 Ortiz says that when he prepares for a fight, that’s the only thing he does.

-Preparing for Fights and Poker Tournaments
+Ortiz Prepares for Fights, Poker Tournaments

 For three months prior to a fight, Ortiz doesn’t party, doesn’t drink and doesn’t even play other sports to reduce the risk of injury.